Arie Luyendyk Jr.: The Bachelorette and The Bachelor

 Luyendyk placed second on the eighth season of the reality show The Bachelorette, starring Emily Maynard.

 Luyendyk appeared in the first episode of the 17th season of The Bachelor.
 Luyendyk also competed on Wipeout: Summer Episode 7: "Bachelors vs. Bachelorettes", where he was eliminated early.

 In 2017, it was announced that Luyendyk would appear in the 22nd season of The Bachelor.
 He asked Rebecca "Becca" Kufrin to marry him at the season finale however he later regretted rejecting Lauren Burnham, the runner-up, and tried to rekindle things with Burnham.
 Luyendyk and Kufrin broke up after the show, but the breakup was televised.
 Luyendyk revealed that he had been talking to Burnham, and later the two began dating.

 Personal life

 Luyendyk works as a real estate broker for RE/MAX in Scottsdale, Arizona.
-After realizing he had made a mistake upon proposing to Becca Kufrin on Season 22 of "The Bachelor," he became engaged to the runner-up, Lauren Burnham, and Burnham moved to Scottsdale to be with Luyendyk.
+After realizing he had made a mistake upon proposing to Becca Kufrin on The Bachelor, he proposed to the runner-up, Lauren Burnham, and Burnham moved to Scottsdale to be with Luyendyk.
 The couple married on January 12, 2019.
 They have a daughter who was born on May 29, 2019.
 On June 11, 2021, Lauren gave birth to twins.
 On September 18, 2025, Lauren gave birth to a daughter.

-He appeared as an agent on a 2019 episode of HGTV's House Hunters International set in Amsterdam.
+Luyendyk appeared as an agent on a 2019 episode of HGTV's House Hunters International set in Amsterdam.